ericcst197/ericcst197/README.md

 - 🌱 I’m currently learning **Java**.

-- 🚀 Interested in full-stack development and exploring backend technologies such as C# or Java.

-- 💡 Enthusiastic about continuous learning and staying updated with the latest industry trends.

 - 😇 Proudly presenting [Budget Wise](https://ericcst197-budget-wise.vercel.app/), a personal finance app built for a Frontend Mentor challenge.

 ###